👋 Introduction

 - Switch between models for better results in different stacks

-- Combine AI + Git to safely commit AI-generated changes
+- Combine AI and Git to commit AI-generated changes safely

 - Try